giacomodandolo/Brotato_Build_Optimizer/Brotato_Data/Weapons.md

 weapons.append(weapon)
 ```
 ---
-# WEB SCRAPING SPECIFICS
+# WEB SCRAPING
 All data shall be extracted from the [Brotato Wiki page for Weapons](https://brotato.wiki.spellsandguns.com/Weapons).
 You can observe that the data needed to get extracted is all in the tags `<td>`, in intervals of 12 per item, since there are 12 columns in the wiki.
 So, the first thing to do is to obtain all `<td>` elements.
 ```python
 allTDs = requestSoup.findAll("td")
 ```
 After this, we need to define how to obtain every information needed.
 Since it is in intervals of 12 `<td>` per item, we can define a constant `MOD_WEAPONS = 12`, which shall be used to obtain the appropriate index.
 We shall define the relative position as the position of the td relative to the row, which can have position 0 to 11.
 ```python
 relativePosition = tdIndex % MOD_WEAPONS
 ```
+All of the following code is gonna be inside the function `obtainWeapons()`.
 ## Name
 In relative position 0, we can obtain the name by using the following instruction:
 ```python